conceptdev/xamarin-forms-windows-preview/Todo/README.md

-Todo (Xamarin.Forms)
+Todo (Xamarin.Forms for Windows)
 =======

 Xamarin.Forms provides two solution templates for building cross-platform applications: PCL or Shared Project.
 This **Todo** sample application is provided using both templates.
 The Xamarin.Forms application code is fundamentally the same, except where the database connection is created (because it requires a file-system reference to the SQLite data file).

 ![screenshot](https://raw.githubusercontent.com/xamarin/xamarin-forms-samples/master/Todo/Screenshots/Todo-list-sml.png "ListView")

 ![screenshot](https://raw.githubusercontent.com/xamarin/xamarin-forms-samples/master/Todo/Screenshots/Todo-detail-sml.png "Detail View")

+**NOTE 1:** Windows 8.1 and Windows Phone 8.1 require you to include the **Visual Studio C++ 2013 Runtime Package** in order for `SQLitePCL.raw_basic` to work.

-**NOTE:** Windows Phone requires you to download <a href="http://www.sqlite.org/download.html#wp8" target="_blank">Precompiled Binaries for Windows Phone 8 VSIX</a> and install in Visual Studio; this enables the **SQLite for Windows Phone** Extension that you can then add to your app.
+**NOTE 2:** Windows Phone 8 Silverlight requires you to download <a href="http://www.sqlite.org/download.html#wp8" target="_blank">Precompiled Binaries for Windows Phone 8 VSIX</a> and install in Visual Studio; this enables the **SQLite for Windows Phone** Extension that you can then add to your app.

 PCL (Portable Class Library)
 ---